PhilippeW83440/CarND-Semantic-Segmentation/README.md

 So with a subsampling of 4 compared to raw images and ground truth images provided by cityscapes
 * inference time on a GTX 1080 TI: 63 ms per image with 32 bits weights

-### How to Train and test on Kitti and Cityscapes test sets
+### How to train and test on Kitti and Cityscapes test sets

 Training and testing on Kitti for binary pixel wise classification (road / not road):